-- Adopt guidelines, policies, and application for the ATP. - Adopt ATP Fund Estimate. - Evaluate, score and rank projects, including forming and facilitating the Project Evaluation Committee. - In consultation with Regional Agencies and Caltrans, recommend and adopt a program of projects, including:

-- The statewide component of the ATP, - o The small urban and rural component of the ATP and, - o The MPO selected portion of the program based on the recommendations of the MPOs. - Ensure that at least 25% of the funds benefit disadvantage communities. - Maintain a contingency list of projects to be amended into the program in the event a programmed project is delivered under the programmed amount of if a project fails, approve and recommend such amendments for Commission approval.
-This contingency list will be in effect only until the adoption of the next statewide program. - Post recommendations and final adopted list of approved projects on the Commission's website - Allocate funds to projects. - Publish a Status Report of the ATP annually to increase the transparency of the program and show the progress of the programmed projects - Review project amendment requests and recommend approval or denial to the commission - Evaluate and report to the legislature.
+- Adopt guidelines, policies, and application for the ATP. - Adopt ATP Fund Estimate. - Screening project applications and determining eligibility, in consultation with Caltrans. - Evaluate, score and rank projects, including forming and facilitating the Project Evaluation Committee. - In consultation with Regional Agencies and Caltrans, recommend and adopt a program of projects, including: - o The statewide component of the ATP, - o The small urban and rural component of the ATP and, - o The MPO selected portion of the program based on the recommendations of the MPOs. - o Ensure that at least 25% of the funds benefit disadvantaged communities. - Maintain a contingency list of projects to be amended into the program in the event a programmed project is delivered under the programmed amount of if a project fails, approve and recommend such amendments for Commission approval.
+This contingency list will be in effect only until the adoption of the next statewide program. - Post recommendations and final adopted list of approved projects on the Commission's website - Allocate funds to projects. - Publish a Status Report of the ATP annually to increase the transparency of the program and show the progress of the programmed projects - Review project amendment requests and recommend approval or denial to the commission - Approving or denying time extension requests. - Evaluate and report to the legislature.